dfuchss/fuchss.org/docs/projects/matrix/joinlink.md

 ---
 title: JoinLink
-description: A bot that can create JoinLinks for non-public matrix rooms
+description: A bot that allows the creation of Join Links to non-public Rooms in Matrix
 sidebar_position: 0
 displayed_sidebar: rootSidebar
 # hide_table_of_contents: true